joepope44/personal_website/content/_index.md

 Hey,

-I'm Joseph Pope, a Web Developer and Entrepreneur.
-This file is in content/_index.md.
+I'm Joseph Pope, a Data Scientist focusing on visualizations and story-telling.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Delectus error cumque quisquam necessitatibus libero dolore porro, quo at molestiae modi voluptatibus iusto alias corporis.
-Accusamus, debitis, atque.
-Maiores, distinctio, neque.
+Most of my career has been spent in media and business analytical roles.
+I enjoy solving problems and colloborating with smart, driven people.
+This website is a public facing blog showcasing my improvement at coding, data analysis, machine learning, statistics and a variety of other subjects.

 [Get to know me better](/about "Get to know me better")